peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.ExecutionsApi();
+let apiInstance = new KestraIoKestraSdk.ExecutionsApi();
 let tenant = "tenant_example"; // String |
-let executionControllerSetLabelsByIdsRequest = new KestraApi.ExecutionControllerSetLabelsByIdsRequest(); // ExecutionControllerSetLabelsByIdsRequest | The request containing a list of labels and a list of executions apiInstance.setLabelsOnTerminatedExecutionsByIds(tenant, executionControllerSetLabelsByIdsRequest, (error, data, response) => {
+let executionControllerSetLabelsByIdsRequest = new KestraIoKestraSdk.ExecutionControllerSetLabelsByIdsRequest(); // ExecutionControllerSetLabelsByIdsRequest | The request containing a list of labels and a list of executions apiInstance.setLabelsOnTerminatedExecutionsByIds(tenant, executionControllerSetLabelsByIdsRequest, (error, data, response) => {
   if (error) {
     console.error(error);